 IN THE EVENING

 This dish is known far beyond the south of Hamburg.
 Whoever speaks of fish Finkenwerder style means fried flatfish with crispy bacon and fried potatoes.
 Restaurant Zum Storchennest (Osterfelddeich 2) knows how to get this done like no other place.
 This rustic restaurant is an old farmhouse with a thatched roof located on a dyke.
 This is where Airbus employees, tourists and locals meet and mingle.
-If you are looking for a charming hotel for the night, you can’t go wrong with The Rilano (Hein-Saß-Weg 40), which offers a great river view from every room.
+If you are looking for a charming hotel for the night, you can’t go wrong with (Hein-Saß-Weg 40), which offers a great river view from every room.
 Not least, people from Finkenwerder are always happy about visitors who are not only passing by on their way to the Altes Land but also take their time to look at what the peninsula has to offer.
 One day will barely be enough to discover everything – I swear!

 SHOPPING, EATING, DRINKING Discover rstaurants & shops